smbsrv workers run at excessively high priority

 This might (at least in part) explain why smbsrv does not "gracefully" degrade

 it's performance under extremely heavy workloads.
 (Will re-test that.)

 On a light-to-medium loaded system, it essentially doesn't matter.
 All the

 threads in smbsrv spend most of their time blocked on something.

-Updated by David Anderson over 8 years ago
+Updated by David Anderson almost 9 years ago

 If I were to suspect that I am running in this issue is there any workarounds?
 I have a NFS/SMB server with ~1000 windows clients/260 linux (NFS) clients and I have a ton of write IO that I am expecting might be from windows clients, as it doesnt show up from NFS provider dtraces.
 Also NFS performance seems to become sluggish as load avgs climb > 1 to about 4 or so.

 Is there anything that I could look at on this system which might help with this issue or in general with SMB load problems?